 where the vertical maps are induced by $\rho$.
-We have that $ \comp \cL(\beta * L_\beta) < \comp (\beta * L_\beta) \leq \comp K $ (cf. \secref{IFC}).
-From the induction hypothesis we know that the right arrow is a quasi-isomorphism.
+We have $ \comp \cL(\beta * L_\beta) < \comp (\beta * L_\beta) \leq \comp K $ (cf. Subsection~\ref{IFC}) and the induction hypothesis implies that the right arrow is a quasi-isomorphism.
 It remains to prove that the middle arrow is a quasi-isomorphism.
 We distinguish two cases.